 We divide the algorithms for finding the frequent items into three classes.
 Counter-based algorithms track a subset of items from the inputs, and monitor counts associated with these items.
-For each new arrival, the algorithms decide whether identical to MAJORITY, although it was presented differto store this item or not, and if so, what counts to associate with it.
+For each new arrival, the algorithms decide whether to store this item or not, and if so, what counts to associate with it.
 A second class are derived from quantile algorithms: we show how the problem of finding (approximate) quantiles allows us to find the frequent items.
 Lastly, we discuss sketch algorithms, which are (randomized) linear projections of the input viewed as a vector, and solve the frequency estimation problem.
 They therefore do not explicitly store items from the input.
 In this presentation, we omit consideration of a few algorithms based on randomly sampling items from the input, in order to keep the scope of this study bounded, and because these algorithms have attracted less interest and fewer applications.

 A Note on Dictionary Issues.
 A common feature of several algorithms is that when given a new item, they test whether it is one of k being stored by the algorithm, and if so, increment its count.
 The cost of supporting this operation depends a lot on the model of computation assumed.
-A simple solution is to use a hash table storing the current set of items, but this means that an otherwise deterministic solution becomes randomized in its time cost, since it takes expected O(1) operations to perform this step.
-Given suitable hardware, associative memory can be used to answer this in constant time; in fact, making greater use of such hardware in streaming algorithms is the subject of recent work by Bandi et al. [4].
-But in the absence of this hardware, a dynamic dictionary data structure is needed: for example, Misra and Gries [37] discuss the use of an AVL tree.
-In practice, hashing is commonly used, meaning that these deterministic algorithms have randomized implementations.
+A simple solution is to use a hash table storing the current set of items, but this means that an otherwise deterministic solution becomes randomized in its time cost, since it takes $expected\ O(1)$ operations to perform this step.
+Given suitable hardware, associative memory can be used to answer this in constant time; in fact, making use of such hardware is the subject of recent work by Bandi $et\ al.\ [3]$.
+But in the absence of this hardware, a dynamic dictionary data structure is needed: for example, Misra and Gries [34] discuss the use of an AVL tree.
+In practice, hashing is invariably used, meaning that these deterministic algorithms have randomized implementations.